qgallouedec/panda-gym/docs/usage/environments.rst

     - **Sparse**: the environment return a reward if and only if the task is completed,
     - **Dense**: the closer the agent is to completing the task, the higher the reward.

-By default, the reward is sparse and the control mode is the end-effector movement.
+By default, the reward is sparse and the control mode is the end-effector displacement.
 The complete set of environments present in the package is presented in the following list.

 Sparce reward, end-effector control (default setting)